- James O. Woolliscroft, M.D., 2007-2015

 Dr. Palmer died in 1887.

 As a surgeon and professor, Ford’s knowledge and reputation as a great lecturer drew in large numbers of students.
 He was highly skilled in dissecting, and had both an ability to make a clear and concise presentation of the material, and an enthusiastic demeanor.
 Additionally, Ford was one of the most tolerant professors when women were first admitted to the Medical School in 1870.
+He taught on the top floor of the Medical Building because it featured a skylight and, of course, there was not yet electrified light to illuminate afternoon or evening sessions.
+He lived in his office until 1865, when at the age of 52 he married.

 Aside from teaching, Ford wrote several significant works including “Questions on Anatomy, Histology, and Physiology, for the Use of Students” (last ed.
 Ann Arbor, 1878), “Syllabus of Lectures on Odontology, Human and Comparative (1884), and “Questions on the Structure and Development of the Human Teeth” (1885).
 Dr. Ford was given an LL.D. from Michigan in 1881.

 After giving his last lecture in 1894, he turned wearily to an assistant and said, “My work is done.”
 He collapsed on his way home, and died the next morning.
-He was the last dean to be elected.

 Moses Gunn, M.D., was elected dean for the 1858-1859 academic year, in between Silas Douglas’ two sessions.
 Gunn was born in New York in 1822, and in 1844 he attended the Geneva Medical College in New York.
 There he was mentored by professor of Anatomy Corydon Ford, who eventually succeeded him as dean at Michigan.
 Ford remained at Geneva to teach, but the ambitious young Gunn left for Ann Arbor after graduating in 1846.
 Just prior to his departure, Geneva College received a cadaver, an unclaimed body from the Auburn State Prison.
 Since it arrived too late to be used in class, the body was given to Gunn for teaching purposes.
 He brought the cadaver with him to Ann Arbor and performed a dissection in front of guests.
 This was the first such demonstration in Ann Arbor, and possibly all of Michigan.
 His series of lectures were so well attended and successful that in the fall of 1846 Gunn taught anatomy at a private medical school in Ann Arbor.
 Gunn and Silas Douglas started the school while waiting for a Medical Department to be created at the University of Michigan.